Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 - In the Hierarchy window, right click to add a new UI > Button.
 Note that this will create a new Canvas parent as well.
 	- **NOTE** In the `Game` view, you will see the button appear in the bottom left corner as an overlay.
 In `Scene` view the button will be rendered on a canvas object that may not be visible.

 - Select the newly made Button object, and scroll to see the Button component in the Inspector.
 Click the `+` button under the empty `OnClick()` header to add a new event.
-Select the RosConnect object in the Hierarchy window and drag it into the new OnClick() event, where it says `None (Object)`.
+Select the Publisher object in the Hierarchy window and drag it into the new OnClick() event, where it says `None (Object)`.
 Click the dropdown where it says `No Function`.
 Select SourceDestinationPublisher > `Publish()`.
   - To change the text of the Button, expand the Button Hierarchy and select Text.
 Change the value in Text on the associated component.

 ![](img/2_onclick.png)